kleelab-bch/MARS-Net/README.md

     * models/prediction.py

 ### Evaluation and Visualization
-This section is for replicating our evaluation results including bar graphs, line graphs, and violin plots, In evaluation folder,
+This section is for replicating our evaluation results including bar graphs, line graphs, and violin plots.
-Before running code, please install [Correspondence Algorithm](https://github.com/davidstutz/extended-berkeley-segmentation-benchmark)

 * Edit parameters in evaluation/GlobalConfig.m
     * prediction_path_list
     * display_names